ekoontz/nlquiz/README.md

 ## Development mode

-In another terminal:
+In one terminal:

 ```
-cd nlquiz-local && lein ring server-headless
+cd ~/nlquiz/local-server && (cd ~/menard && lein install) && lein clean && lein ring server-headless
 ```

-(Re)start the Figwheel compiler by navigating to the project folder and run the following command in the terminal:
+In another terminal, (re)start the Figwheel compiler by navigating to the project folder and run the following command in the terminal:

 ```
 lein clean && LANGUAGE_ENDPOINT_URL=http://localhost:3000 ROOT_PATH=http://localhost:3449/ lein figwheel